Dre Campbell Farm

 Identification

-These little brown beetles, also known as watermelon beetles, are less than an inch long and have white lines on their backs [1].
+Ten-lined June beetles, or watermelon beetles, are less than an inch long and have white lines on their backs [1].

 At night, you may spot them swarming around outdoor lights or hear them bumping into windows and doors, attracted to the light.

-Their larvae are grubs that feed on the roots of grasses and plants, often destroying lawns and crops [2].
+Their larvae are grubs that feed on plant roots.
 The adults may also chew on the leaves and flowers of various trees and shrubs.

 How to Get Rid of Ten-Lined June Beetles Naturally

-With some persistence, you can successfully keep ten-lined June beetles under control organically.
+With some persistence, you can successfully control ten-lined June beetles organically.

 1. Pick Them Off

-Check your garden regularly, especially at dusk or at night when the beetles are most active, and pluck any you see off the plant.
+Check your yard regularly, especially at dusk or night when the beetles are most active, and pluck any you see off the plant.
 Dispose of the beetles in a bucket of soapy water to kill them.

-Repeatedly removing the adult beetles will help reduce damage to your plants.
-It will also decrease the overall population in your yard over time.
+Regularly removing adult beetles will lessen their harm to your plants and help reduce the beetle population in your yard over time.

 Manually removing ten-lined June beetles requires diligence and patience.
 However, it can be an effective natural control method for small yards or gardens.

-You’ll need an empty 2-liter plastic soda bottle and some bait like fruit juice, sugar water, or molasses.
+You’ll need an empty 2-liter plastic soda bottle and some bait, such as fruit juice, sugar water, or molasses.

-Check the traps regularly and empty out any caught beetles.
+Check the traps regularly and empty any caught beetles.

 3. Till the soil

-Tilling your soil will help get rid of the larvae and expose them to natural predators.
+Tilling your soil will help eliminate the larvae as it will expose them to natural predators.

-The larvae live in the soil during development.
-So, tilling will disrupt their habitat and make them more vulnerable to predators.
+During development, the larvae live in the soil.
+Tilling will disrupt their habitat and make them more vulnerable to predators.

 Be sure to till the soil before the larvae pupate into adults, typically in late spring.